 One way to make stories part of the playgroup experience is to set up a comfortable book reading area in a quiet corner.

-The area can be made warm and inviting by having a large mat or carpet with cushions, bean bags, quilts or perhaps an old baby mattress available for lounging on.
+The area can be made warm and inviting by having a large rug or cushions or quilts.

-If possible – a couch or sofa could provide a nice place for a mother feeding a baby (breast or bottle!) to cuddle up with an older child and share a story.
+If possible – a couch could provide a nice place for a mother feeding a baby to cuddle up with an older child and share a story.

 Books can be stored on a low shelf or in crates so they can be easily reached by children.